 New Mexico generally prohibits people from carrying a concealed, loaded firearm outside their home, real property, or private automobile or other private conveyance without a license.1 This license is generally not required, however, for a person to carry a firearm on their own property or in a private vehicle for the purpose of lawful protection.2

-New Mexico is a “shall issue” state, meaning that local law enforcement must generally issue a concealed handgun license if the applicant meets specified qualifications.
+Under state law, local law enforcement must generally issue a concealed handgun license if the applicant meets specified qualifications.
 The New Mexico Department of Public Safety (“DPS”) must issue a license to an applicant who:

 - Is a United States citizen;